 Hydrilla verticillata is perhaps the most successful invasive aquatic plant in freshwater ecosystems.
-Hydrilla has been described as the perfect invasive plant because of its ability to thrive in a wide variety of aquatic habitats, grows in very low light conditions and in up to thirty feet of water, and its multiple pathways of propagation and reproduction that allow it to persist in the environment for up to a decade (Batcher, 2000; Langeland, 1996).
+Hydrilla has been described as the perfect invasive plant because of its ability to thrive in a wide variety of aquatic habitats, grow in very low light conditions in up to thirty feet of water, and its multiple pathways of propagation and reproduction that allow it to persist in the environment for up to a decade (Batcher, 2000; Langeland, 1996).
 It is one of the most difficult and expensive submersed aquatic weeds to control, requiring multiple applications and multiple years of herbicide treatment (Netherland, Getsinger, & Turner, 1993).
-It spreads by seeds, stem fragments, tuberous roots in sediment, and by vegetative buds (turions) which form and float free in early autumn (Batcher, 2000; Langeland, 1996).
+It spreads by seeds, stem fragments, tuberous roots in sediment, and vegetative buds (turions) that form and float free in early autumn (Batcher, 2000; Langeland, 1996).
 Hydrilla is very difficult to detect at low numbers, but because of its rapid growth it can quickly overwhelm a waterbody and form dense, monotypic mats that out-compete native aquatic plants, reduce habitat for wildlife, and can severely impede recreational and other aquatic activities (Batcher, 2000; Langeland, 1996).
 It is easily spread by boats, humans, waterfowl, and other unsuspecting animals (Langeland, 1996).
 Hydrilla closely resembles the native aquatic plant Elodea canadensis, differing in having finely-toothed leaf margins visible to the naked eye and tuberous roots (Batcher, 2000).

 Hydrilla is abundant in the southeastern United States, where it was first introduced several decades ago by the aquarium and aquaculture trades, and is listed as a federal noxious weed (Batcher, 2000; Langeland, 1996) (Figure 1).
+As of January 7, 2018, Hydrilla verticillata is listed as invasive by the state of Ohio (ODA, 2017).
 Hydrilla rapidly moved up the Atlantic seaboard following its introduction and has been found as isolated occurrences throughout the country (Batcher, 2000; Langeland, 1996) (Figure 1).
 Recently, hydrilla has begun to move westward, with established populations in and along the Ohio River and occurrences in New York, Pennsylvania, Ohio, and Indiana (Menninger, 2011) (Figure 1).
 The full extent of its distribution is unknown, as it can be difficult to detect, especially during the initial stages of infestation, and because aquatic species are rarely targeted by invasive plant surveys and control projects.

 Hydrilla was first identified in Cleveland Metroparks in July 2011 (Table 1).
-A single strand of hydrilla was found in the Blue Heron Marsh in Ohio & Erie Canal Reservation by John Mack, the former Chief of Natural Resources.
+A single strand of hydrilla was found in the Blue Heron Marsh in Ohio & Erie Canal Reservation by John Mack, then the Chief of Natural Resources.
 In August 2011, an abundant infestation of hydrilla was found in the Greathouse Wetlands in West Creek Reservation and a small infestation was found in the southern end of Wallace Lake in Mill Stream Run Reservation (Table 1).
 Park-wide surveys of potential hydrilla habitat, including lakes, ponds, and wetlands, found additional infestations in Sunset Pond and Sanctuary Marsh in North Chagrin Reservation in 2012 and the Wash-Out Wetlands in West Creek Reservation in 2013 (Table 1).
-The Greathouse Wetlands are suspected to be the source population of hydrilla in Cleveland Metroparks- wetlands plants were transferred from those wetlands to both Blue Heron Marsh and Wallace Lake in 2009 and 2010 as part of a habitat enhancement project.
+The Greathouse Wetlands are suspected to be the source population of hydrilla in Cleveland Metroparkswetlands plants were transferred from the wetlands to Blue Heron Marsh and Wallace Lake in 2009 and 2010 as part of a habitat enhancement project.